mkornyev/ReEntry-Deprecated/README.md

 * `Twilio 6.38.0`
 * See `requirements.txt` for a complete enumaration of package dependencies

+***

 ### Dependency Setup (DEVELOPMENT)

 ###### First Time:

-The following will set up a python environment **in the same directory** as the cloned project.
+The following will set up a python environment for the cloned project.
 This allows you to keep all your project dependencies (or `pip modules`) in isolation, and running their correct versions.

 * Create the env: `virtualenv django_env` (set `django_env` to your preferred env name)
 * Start the env: `source django_env/bin/activate`
 * Install all dependencies: `pip install -r requirements.txt`
-* Exit the env: `deactivate`
+* Exit the env: `deactivate` or exit terminal

 ###### De Futuro (important):